sarahckramer/resp_virus_interactions/README.md

 * "checks/explore_interaction_impact.R":
   * Code to calculate the log-likelihood and run simulations at several combinations of interaction parameter values; intended mostly for exploration

-Check for lag on climate data, inclusion of humidity data
+Check for inclusion of humidity data
 ---------------------------------------------------------

 1. Run "fit_traj_matching_round2.R" with "search_type" set to "round1_CIs" as described above under "Fitting the interaction model to data," but with the parameter "no_ah" set to TRUE.